Welcome to Heavenly Nannies

 - Live as part of the family household, where there is no deduction from wages for accommodation or food.

 - Are treated as a member of the family (who share in the work and leisure activities)

 - Are not provided with separate accommodation.

-For employers who provide separate accommodation for their employees there is an allowance which can be offset; this is currently £42 p/w but will likely change in April 2017.
+For employers who provide separate accommodation for their employees there is an allowance which can be offset; this is currently £44.80 p/w.

 It is our understanding that self employed individuals are also exempt from National Minimum Wage regulations, but not all ‘self employed’ nannies correctly qualify as ‘self employed’.
 Nannies are most likely not self employed if they only work for 1 employer.